EPFL-SwEnt-2024-LaStartUp/prd/template/5-mvp.md

 - User engagement: the number of users and the number of itineraries created and followed
 - User satisfaction: the feedback from users on the application and the note on the app store

+TODO: Add more details on the success criteria

 *If applicable, progress in discussions with ecosystem partners / investors / customers.*

+TODO: implement this part

 ## Features Outside the Scope

 *The MVP must be viable and minimal.*
 *Which features don’t belong in it.*
 *How should these be eventually integrated and in what sequence.*

+TODO: implement this part